rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ### Version 4.1.2

-The version 4.1.2 release is focused on adding new features needed for research:
+The version 4.1.2 release is focused on bug fixes and adding new features needed for research:

 1. Removed the configuration field `p_compliance`.
 2. Updated simulation and configuration to support variable treatment compliance rates based upon the day of treatment.
+3. Corrected a **critical** bug in the version 4.1.1 codebase concerning the number of dosing days.

 ### Version 4.1.1